Nordgaren/Elden-Ring-Debug-Tool/README.md

 **jamesq7** For helping figure out the cheat for enabling the map during combat.

 # Change Log
+### Beta 0.6

+* Fixed item list.
+Should be no more duplicates and the categories should make sense.

+* Fixed ash of war selection not updating infusion.

 ### Beta 0.5.3

 * Fixed field search not working (whoops)